Codes of Conduct

 As a data controller, we are subject to the requirements of the General Data Protection Regulation (EU) 2016/679 (‘GDPR’) and the Data Protection Acts 1988 – 2018 (as may be amended).
 We are committed to protecting and respecting your privacy.
 We wish to be transparent on how we process your data and show you that we are compliant with GDPR in relation to processing your data and ensuring you understand your rights as a data subject.

-We will generally collect your personal data in order to provide services to you and we will only process your personal data in relation to our Privacy Notice which is available online at penco.ie/privacy-policy or whichmortgage.ie/privacy-policy.
+We will generally collect your personal data in order to provide services to you and we will only process your personal data in relation to our Privacy Notice which is available online at penco.ie/privacy-policy or whichmortgage.ie/about/privacy-policy.
 If this medium is not suitable, we will provide you with a hard copy upon request.
 Please contact us at [email protected] should you have any questions or concerns about your personal data.

 All telephone calls including outbound calls may be recorded and monitored for regulatory, quality and training purposes.